abwilson/L3/README.md

 # L3 - Low Latency Lib
 C++ tools for building low latency systems.
 Includes a very fast and light implementation of an [LMAX disruptor] (https://lmax-exchange.github.io/disruptor).
 Code is written in c++11, makes use of `std::atomic` and therefore requires a suitable compiler.
+Built and tested with Apple LLVM 5.1 on OS 10.10.3.

 Simple example usage:
 ```c++